graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 `ValidationContext.User`, `IExecutionContext.User` and `IResolveFieldContext.User` so the value
 is accessible by validation rules, document listeners, field middleware and field resolvers.

-This property is similar in nature to the ASP.NET Core `HttpContext.User` propery, not being used by the GraphQL.NET engine internally but merely being a convenience property similar to `RequestServices` and `UserContext` for use by separate authentication packages.
+This property is similar in nature to the ASP.NET Core `HttpContext.User` property, not being used by the GraphQL.NET engine internally but merely being a convenience property similar to `RequestServices` and `UserContext` for use by separate authentication packages.